Space-time as a structured relativistic continuum: General structure of Lagrangians and their field equations

 In contrast to the currents $j_{A}$, the mixed quantity $j^{a}{}_{b}$ (the ``energy-momen\-tum'' of $\phi$) is not conserved.
 Interpretation of $j^{a}{}_{b}$ as a corrected (tensorial) energy-momentum density of $\phi$ suggests us to interpret the charges $Q_{A}$ as co-moving components of the total energy-momentum.
 This interpretation is supported by the fact that the conservation of $Q_{A}$ is equivalent to the dynamical invariance of our model under translations along $\phi_{A}$.
 If $\phi_{A}$ is time-like in $(M,y)$, and $\phi_{B}{}$'s with $B\neq A$ are space-like, then it is quite natural to interpret the formula for $Q_{A}$ as a summation of rest energies of infinitesimal portions of the physical system described by $\phi$.
 Conservation of $Q_{A}$ has to do with functionally-parameterized groups of symmetries, thus for smooth, nonsingular solutions well-behaving at spatial infinity, $Q_{A}{}$'s will vanish.

 Let us now consider a physical system which, in addition to the field of frames, involves other fields.
 How to modify our Lagrangians and field equations?
-I shall not try to discuss this problem in an exhaustive manner and in all its mathematical generality.
+We shall not try to discuss this problem in an exhaustive manner and in all its mathematical generality.
 At this stage it is sufficient to restrict ourselves to a few natural hypotheses and qualitative comments.

 If $\psi$ is any bosonic field, then the system $(\phi, \psi)$ can autonomously exist in a bare manifold, i.e., it admits a first-order ${\rm Diff}(M)$-invariant Lagrangian.
-It is natural to put it in the following form:
+It is apparently natural to put it, following Hilbert/Einstein, in the following form:

-where $\mathcal{L}_{pr}[\phi]$ is a Lagrangian of the pure field $\phi$; the symbol ``pr'' refers to the principal bundle.
-The second term of $\mathcal{L}$, involving $\psi$, is denoted by $\mathcal{L}_{ass}$ because $\psi$ is a cross-section of an associated bundle of $FM$.
+where $\mathcal{L}_{\rm pr}[\phi]$ is a Lagrangian of the pure field $\phi$; the symbol ``pr'' refers to the principal bundle.
+The second term of $\mathcal{L}$, involving $\psi$, is denoted by $\mathcal{L}_{\rm ass}$ because $\psi$ is a cross-section of an associated bundle of $FM$.
 The field $\psi$ can be interpreted as a ``matter'' injected into $M$.